peterheinrich/SDU460/README.md

 # SDU460
-This project aims as replicating a well-known touch-based flight instrument for the purpose of desktop flight simulation.
+This project aims at replicating a well-known touch-based flight instrument for the purpose of desktop flight simulation.
 In particular it is designed as a standalone 'instrument' to be run on a RaspberryPI in combination with a touch-based monitor alongside the normal flight simulation PC.
 Currently the open-source flight simulator FlightGear is supported as data source.

 As for the name ... the original screen has a similar number and belongs to the well-known G3X Touch family of devices found in many experimental as well as certified aircrafts.